Marion Carlstrom

 Marion Virginia Carlstrom Trick (May 20, 1919 – January 14, 2010) was the first woman from Colorado to join the Women Airforce Service Pilots and the second woman in Peru to receive a pilot's license.

-Carlstrom was born May 20, 1919 in Jackson County, Colorado.
+Carlstrom was born May 20, 1919, in Jackson County, Colorado.
 Her father, Carl Carlstrom, was a Swedish immigrant who worked as a civilian flight instructor.
-Carl Carlstrom's brother, Victor Carlstrom, served as a first lieutenant in the US Air Corps during World War I and made the first nonstop flight from New York City to Chicago.
+Carl Carlstrom's brother, Victor Carlstrom, served as a first lieutenant in the United States Air Corps during World War I and made the first nonstop flight from New York City to Chicago.
 Marion Carlstrom "grew up looking at the pictures and reading the clippings" about her uncle, and was determined to become a pilot.

 Carlstrom graduated from high school at 16 and went on to attend the University of Denver.
 She later attended Bennington College in Vermont on a full-ride scholarship.
 There, she studied archaeology and South American literature.

 In 1940, Carlstrom traveled to Lima, Peru as a foreign exchange student at the National University of San Marcos.
 A member of her host family worked for the Peruvian Air Corps, and Carlstrom learned that the Corps offered free flying lessons if students paid for their own fuel.
 To cover the cost, she became a secretary for the commercial attache at the United States Embassy in Lima.
 She was the second woman in Peru to become a licensed pilot and received a trophy from President Manuel Prado Ugarteche.
 Carlstrom took part in air races over the mountains of Peru, flying over the Andes at altitudes of 18,000 feet.